 How you present yourself or your work can determine a potential promotion, sale, or job offer.
-These three simple ideas, from my new book, Peak Presentations, can go a long way towards helping you achieve the outcomes you want.
+These three simple ideas, from my book, Peak Presentations, can go a long way towards helping you achieve the outcomes you want.

 Make it Useful: Focus on their Bottom Line